galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 >
 {: .agenda}

-## The ToolFactory Appliance: A pop-up MYOT (make your own tools) Galaxy for scientists who write command line scripts in their work.
+## The ToolFactory Appliance: A docker pop-up MYOT (make your own tools) Galaxy for scientists who write command line scripts in their work.

 The ToolFactory automates much of the work needed to prepare a new Galaxy tool using information provided by the script writer, on the ToolFactory form.
 The ToolFactory can wrap any simple script that runs correctly on the linux command line with some small test input samples.
 This is potentially